Public involvement

 201 South Jackson Street

-Contractor’s Open House.
-The open house will be an opportunity to learn about the project and meet the project team.
-The project team will make a presentation to provide information on the project and will be available to answer questions.
-Contractors are encouraged to attend.
+The contractor open house was an opportunity to learn about the project and meet the project team.
+The project team made a presentation to provide information on the project and was available to answer questions.
+Contractors were encouraged to attend.

 Thursday, June 16, 2016